 In 2015 the RP team greatly reduced risk and furthered flight design maturity by building "RP15" - a "mission-in-a-year" rover/payload system which was able to rove, drill, and process materials here on Earth, similar to how RP would operate on the moon.
 In only 12 months, RP15 was conceived, developed, built, tested, and operated as an Earth-terrestrial prototype system.
 This RP15 terrestrial rover system, which includes an ISRU prototype system, was operated just as it would be during the actual RP lunar mission.
 The RP Team continued to mature its mission concept.
 During 2016 and 2017 the team conducted numerous hardware tests, including conducting analogue testing in the field and in microgravity simulators, as well as environmental chamber testing.
 The Resource Prospector activity was cancelled in June 2018.More »

 Resource Prospector (RP) would be the first effort to validate prospecting, extraction, and processing of planetary in-situ resources, serving as a pathfinder for future public and private follow-on ventures on the Moon and beyond.
 In-situ resource utilization is a critical capability for cost-effective long-duration exploration.
 RP would demonstrate capabilities that could be extensible to long duration lunar, asteroid, and Martian exploration.
-RP aims to define the vertical and horizontal distribution of water-ice and other volatiles on the moon, in order to understand the potential for utilization of those resources to support both commercial and public needs.
+The RP activity aimed to define the vertical and horizontal distribution of water-ice and other volatiles on the Moon, in order to understand the potential for utilization of those resources to support both commercial and public needs.
 Commercial space entities have already expressed the value of the RP activity in defining the nature of the volatiles so that they can target commercial plans to harvest these resources.
 These resources could then be acquired by NASA to reduce cost and risk to future NASA missions, leading to a win-win public-private partnership.More »

 |Organizations Performing Work||Role||Type||Location|